ajcollaro/PaedOxSolvers/README.md

 Comparisons to MATLAB L1QP (quadprog) and other methods are below.
 Note that MATLAB quadprog uses an interior point method for SVM and so operates differently to PaedOx QP.

 ### Algorithm
-PaedOx QP combines Alternating Direction Method of Multipliers (ADMM) and a post-solve polishing step and so is similar in spirit to [OSQP](https://osqp.org/).
+PaedOx QP combines Alternating Direction Method of Multipliers (ADMM) and a polishing step, and so is similar in spirit to [OSQP](https://osqp.org/).
 PaedOx QP supports box- and equality-constrained QPs.

 PaedOx QP is slower and more memory-intensive than decomposition methods such as SMO and ISDA, so it is not intended for large datasets.
 It is best suited to problems with at most a few thousand training examples.
 For smaller datasets, it can produce solutions with strong primal feasibility and near machine-precision optimality.

-An initial ADMM-based QP solve runs until both primal and dual residuals fall below a set tolerance.
-This solution is used to infer which variables are active at the box bounds, after which a reduced equality-constrained QP is solved over the remaining free variables.
-This polishing step typically improves the solution to near machine precision.
-The polished solution is accepted only if all variables remain within the box constraints and both the primal and dual residuals are no larger than those of pre-polished solution.
+PaedOx QP solves iterateively until primal and dual residuals are simultaneously below a set tolerance.
+This is used to infer which coordinates are at the box bounds, after which a reduced equality-constrained QP is solved over the remaining free variables.
+This polishing step improves the solution to near machine precision.
+Polishing is successful if (1) all coordinates remain within the box, and (2) both primal and dual residuals are less than those of pre-polished solution.
+If polishing is not successful, the pre-polished solution is used instead.

 ### Experiment 4
 This experiment runs PaedOx QP on the problem posed in Experiment 3.
 Other solver results are re-used.